The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires: Introduction

-In this work, we focus on the distinguishing features of the single electron energy spectrum of cylindrical FM and AFM phases $\mathrm{MnBi_{2}Te_{4}}$ QWRs separately, which is a key to understanding the few electron features and charge-transport properties in these systems.
-For the FM phase, we predict a surface state with spin-degeneracy is disrupted by intrinsic magnetic properties that exist between the bulk band gap, in contrast to TI QWRs.
-For the AFM phase, Our numerical results demonstrate that three subbands exist between the bulk band gap of the $\mathrm{MnBi_{2}Te_{4}}$ QWRs, and characterized by the coexistent states (combination states which coexisting surface states near the boundary and centre states near the center of the QWRs).
+In this work, we focus on the distinctive features of the single electron energy spectrum in the cylindrical ferromagnetic (FM) and antiferromagnetic (AFM) phases of $\mathrm{MnBi_{2}Te_{4}}$ QWRs individually, which is crucial for comprehending the few-electron characteristics and charge transport properties within these systems.
+For the FM phase, we predict a surface state where the spin degeneracy is broken by the intrinsic magnetic properties present within the bulk band gap, in contrast with TI QWRs.
+For the AFM phase, our numerical results indicate that three subbands are present within the bulk band gap of the $\mathrm{MnBi_{2}Te_{4}}$ QWRs, characterized by the coexistence of surface states near the boundary and central states near the center of the QWRs.